jordanmchavez/kdm-tts/README.md

 * Move search, battle UI, and next turn into a single unified and consistent main menu, hideable by the existing button.
 * Evasion on Battle UI.
 * Dice roll buttons on Battle UI?
-* Custom severe injury board with buttons to spawn cards/tokens for each table entry.
 * Support for PotStars constellations on survivor sheets
 * "Spawn Anything": similar to the existing search for rules, but search for any item.
 * Timeline custom hunt event.
 * Add more decorations: Rules Nav, Survivor Board
 * Add all glossary terms to rules search.
 * Add all rules subsections to rules search.
-* Remember player figurine when packed.
-* Dedicated board for new survivor bonuses instead of the free-form text, so it's automatically applied.
 * Icon for retired.
 * "Has Reroll" filter.
 * "Lay out gear" button for settlement locations, similar to how the Gloomhaven mod does it.